arbor-sim/arbor/doc/cpp_recipe.rst

 .. topic:: 1.
 Load balancing

-    First, the cell `gid` are partitioned cells over MPI ranks, and each rank the cells to build up a cost model for the cells it has been assigned Then, the ranks coordinate to redistribute cells over MPI ranks so that each rank has a balanced workload.
+    First, the cells are partitioned over MPI ranks, and each rank parses the cells assigned to it to build a cost model.
+    The ranks then coordinate to redistribute cells over MPI ranks so that each rank has a balanced workload.
 Finally, each rank groups its local cells into :cpp:type:`cell_group` s that balance the work over threads (and GPU accelerators if available).